ndvanforeest/multi_language_stories/README.md

 - The pdf_files/ directory contains the parallel translations.

 - The source_files/ directory contains the source files.
 Each source file contains one story.
-A file consists of sets of lines, each starting with the country code in < > signs, like so &lt; en &gt;, "<nl>", and so on.
+A file consists of sets of lines, each starting with the country code in &lt; &gt; signs, like so &lt;en&gt;, &lt;nl&gt;, and so on.

 - The make_two_columns.py makes a pdf file with the two languages, each in one column, on one page.